Vascular Plants of the Gila Wilderness

 Chrysothamnus nauseosus (Pallas ex Pursh) Britton

-Ericameria nauseosa is a shrub widespread at lower elevations in the Gila Wilderness.
+Ericameria nauseosa is a shrub that is widespread at lower elevations in the Gila National Forest.
 It is much branched from the base.
-The branches are flexuous with linear leaves that are either dark gray or green depending on variety.
-This discoid flowers are yellow and appear in late summer.
+The whitish younger branches are tomentose and flexuous and have linear leaves that are either dark gray or green depending on variety.
+The discoid flowers (just a few per flowerhead) are yellow and appear in late summer.
+The pappus (reduced calyx) is made up of capillary bristles.

 Please click on an image for a larger file.